isabella232/datareviewer-customcheck-samples/CustomCheckFeatureNotOnFeature/README.md

 #Data Reviewer Custom Check Samples
 ##FeatureNotOnFeature

-This sample demonstrates how to *....need text here that describes this custom check at a high level*
+This sample demonstrates how to verify when a spatial relationship does not exist between two features.

 ```
 Language:               C#